 This is Coach Slater’s sixth year as Director of the Gonzaga Eagles’ Program.

-Coach Panzarella played three seasons at Gonzaga (‘08), before leaving to play junior hockey in the USHL.
-While at Gonzaga, he was a member of a team which won three consecutive championships, including the program’s first title.
-After Gonzaga, he played four seasons in the USHL, with stints in Des Moines, Tri-City, and Waterloo.
-Panzarella then went on to play four years of DI hockey at the University of North Dakota.
-During his tenure at UND, the Fighting Sioux won two regular season championships and appeared in four consecutive NCAA tournaments, including two trips to the Frozen Four.
-After college, he had a two-year professional career, with games in the American Hockey League (AHL) and ECHL.
-This is Andrew’s third season coaching with the Gonzaga hockey program.
+Coach Panzarella played three seasons at Gonzaga (’08) before leaving to play junior hockey in the USHL.
+While at Gonzaga he was a member of a team which won three consecutive championships, including the program’s first title.
+In April 2019, Andrew and his teammates from 2004-05 Varsity Hockey Team were inducted into the Gonzaga College High School Hall of Fame.
+After Gonzaga, he played four seasons in the USHL with stints in Des Moines, Tri City, and Waterloo.
+Panzarella then went on to play four years of D1 hockey at the University of North Dakota.
+During his time at UND, the team won two regular season championships, and appeared in four consecutive NCAA Tournaments, including two consecutive trips to the Frozen Four.
+After college, he had a two year professional career, with games in the American Hockey League (AHL) and the East Coast Hockey League (ECHL).
+This is Andrew’s fifth season coaching with the Gonzaga Hockey Program.